 Pilates can also make great gains in general flexibility helping ensure efficient movement patterns.
 These gains can reduce injury risk and assist in injury recovery; improve function in activity at all levels; and improve overall wellbeing.

 At Sydney West Sports Medicine we provide Clinical based Pilates classes instructed by Physiotherapists who are able to use their extensive expertise with a variety of injuries, conditions and different equipment.

-One-on-one classes can be booked directly through reception.
 Please contact Sydney West Sports Medicine on 9851 5959 to arrange an appointment.

 What Is Pilates?